Crawl4AI Docker Guide 🐳

 Summary

-The new playground interface at http://localhost:11235/playground makes it much easier to test configurations and generate the corresponding JSON for API requests.
+Playground Interface: The built-in playground at http://localhost:11235/playground makes it easy to test configurations and generate corresponding JSON for API requests.

 Keep exploring, and don't hesitate to reach out if you need help!
 We're building something amazing together. πŸš€